dariagorlova/multiplayer_firebase_sample/README.md

 ```
 6. Install and activate flutterfire_cli (https://firebase.flutter.dev/docs/cli/)
 7. With a help of "flutterfire configure" command attach firebase project to this Flutter project
+8. Make sure you did everything step by step and your configuration file firebase_options.dart contains "databaseURL" field
-8. Enable "Anonymous" sign-in method in Firebase console in Build / Authentication section
+9. Enable "Anonymous" sign-in method in Firebase console in Build / Authentication section
-9. Also, you should create a file "lib/core/constants/ai_key.dart" and put your Gemini API key inside
+10. Also, you should create a file "lib/core/constants/ai_key.dart" and put your Gemini API key inside
 ```
 const gemini_key = '-== your gemini key ==-';
 ```